 2 Cooking and eating outdoors is better for the senses

 Everybody knows that food cooked outdoors tastes better – especially if an open fire is involved!
 I’m not sure of the science behind this but I know it’s not just about taste or even smell.
-Eating outside evokes memories and pleasant feelings since it —or at least the idea of it—seems to take us back to our childish selves: it feels ‘more playful, less formal and fussy, more exciting’ according to food writer and columnist Annalisa Barbieri – who also comments that ‘As a species, we love a fire; it taps into something deep within us, signalling protection, warmth, the ability to cook’.
+Eating outside evokes memories and pleasant feelings since it —or at least the idea of it—seems to take us back to our childish selves.
+It feels ‘more playful, less formal and fussy, more exciting’ according to food writer and columnist Annalisa Barbieri.
+She also comments that ‘As a species, we love a fire; it taps into something deep within us, signalling protection, warmth, the ability to cook’.
 So that’s why even our teenage daughters will sit in our fire pit and chat to us!

-If you’re planning to dine outdoors, it’s important to think about garden furniture and how this can help your guests to feel comfortable and relaxed.
+If you’re planning some outdoor entertainment, it’s important to think about garden furniture.
+How can you help your guests to feel comfortable and relaxed?
 The image below shows a North London client’s contemporary garden design with a modern dining area to enjoy with friends and family.

 3 Some of us enjoy cooking for others!

-Not all of us, naturally, but I’m one of those people that really enjoys planning a menu and choosing great food ingredients – and good wine!
-And of course preparing the food myself.
+Not all of us, naturally, but I’m one of those people that really enjoys planning a menu and choosing great food ingredients.
+And good wine!
+Preparing the food myself is a pleasure too.
 Eating out at restaurants can be a lovely experience but on a regular basis it can also become very expensive.
-So ‘dining out at home’ offers you more control over the cost and quality of your dining experience (and for those with kids, it’s a huge saving on babysitters).
+So ‘dining out at home’ offers you more control over the cost and quality of your dining experience.
+For those with kids, it’s a big saving on childcare.

-And the cooking itself is different – simpler, often healthier and more reliant on fresh ingredients for flavour.
+The cooking itself is different too – simpler, often healthier and more reliant on fresh ingredients for flavour.
 You might even be able to use herbs and vegetables that you’ve grown yourself.